MikeRogers0/MikeRogersIO/source/blog/2020-04-02-deploying-ruby-on-rails-in-2020.html.md

 Out of the box the pricing was a little unclear (I had to use the [Google Cloud Platform Pricing Calculator](https://cloud.google.com/products/calculator/) to figure out the monthly cost).
 But once I started running some numbers it felt like it could very easily become quite expensive if I wasn't actively monitoring my application.

 One disappointing drawback was managing Environment Variables.
 If I wanted to store any API keys, I had to commit them to version control or [inject them while deploying](https://dev.to/mungell/google-cloud-app-engine-environment-variables-5990).
 I only scratched the surface, so there might be a better solution out there, but I couldn't find it.

-### AWS Elastic Beanstalk

-I've deployed a few apps via Beanstalk is the past & it's not to bad, though the UI does feel very "AWS" in the sense of it throws a wall of information at you & if you're not familiar with AWS it can feel a little overwhelming.

-One aspected I struggled to setup easily was the background worker.
-It kind of feels like it's not made for running background services like Sidekiq.
-I'm sure it's possible, but when it's so easy on other services this was a little disappointing.

 ### Azure App Service